The fsreqGetLoads type exposes the following members.

 The load # to restrict the result to.
 If this element is not specified then information from all loads will be retrieved.

-The ProductionControlID of the job to retrieve the status of.
+The ProductionControlID of the job to retrieve the loads of.